 A soccer game lasts at least 90 minutes, so how can it be anaerobic?
 Well, if you’ve paid attention to how soccer players play, they very often alternate between sprinting and jogging.

-Perhaps the most vivid example of this are forwards – more or less idle much of the game, they display short but powerful bursts of energy when attacking their opponent’s goals.
+Perhaps the most vivid examples of this are forwards.
+More or less idle much of the game, they display short but powerful bursts of energy when attacking their opponent’s goals.

-With that, although soccer is mostly aerobic, it has a significant portion of anaerobic elements as well.
+With that, although soccer is mostly aerobic, it also has a significant portion of anaerobic elements.

 Do Stamina Requirements Vary From Position To Position?